Flemington Racecourse line: 20th century

 The line was electrified in 1918 for the testing of electric trains, and therefore became the first electrified line in Melbourne.
 The first electric train ran a test trip from Newmarket to Flemington Racecourse station on 6 October 1918.

 Automatic signalling, using two-position signals, was provided in September 1919.
 When passenger services were operated on the line, the points were connected to the signal boxes and the signals were brought into use.
 This arrangement finished in the 1980s or 1990s when the sidings were closed.

 21st century

 During the 2017 Melbourne Cup, a group of activists drove onto and blocked the rail tracks in an effort to protest refugee detention centres on Manus Island.
-The disruption caused major delays on the line during its busiest period of the year, causing racegoers to exit the train with assistance from emergency services and walk along the tracks to access the racecourse.
+The disruption caused major delays on the line during its busiest period of the year, forcing racegoers to exit the train with assistance from emergency services and walk along the tracks to access the racecourse.